1 Carterknowle Road, Sheffield, S7 2DW

 At any stage where we would like to use your data for anything other than the specified purposes and where there is no lawful requirement for us to share or process your data, we will ensure that you have the ability to consent and opt out prior to any data processing taking place.

-This information is not shared with third parties or used for any marketing and you can withdraw your consent at any time via phone, email or by informing the practice DPO as below.
+This information is not shared with third parties or used for any marketing and you can withdraw your consent at any time via phone, email or by informing the practice as below.

 WHERE DO WE STORE YOUR INFORMATION?